Clive Barber Photography

 Commercial Work

-Over 20 plus years of shooting golf courses, my work has taken me across Canada, USA, the UK and Ireland photographing some of the world’s best golf destinations and loviest areas for a variety of clients including numerous golf clubs, golf architects, golf magazines, book publishers, advertising agencies etc, etc. To everyone I worked with, thank you!
+Over 20 plus years of shooting golf courses, my work has taken me across Canada, USA, the UK and Ireland to some of the world’s best golf destinations for a variety of clients including numerous golf clubs, golf architects, golf magazines, book publishers, advertising agencies, resorts, property developers, etc.

 After more than 35 years as an independent working photographer I am no longer accepting commissions.